Wadaboa/wadaboa.github.io/_posts/2020-02-19-euler-number.md

     return n_holes
 ```

 The `holes_number` function calls the `get_connected_component` function and, for each mask image, computes the number of holes as $H = 1 - E$, where $E$ is the value returned by `euler_number` by matching the bit quads across the mask image.
-Finally, a list indexed by the blob's label number is returned by the function, where each position contains the number of holes in that specific region.
+Finally, a list indexed by the blob's label number is returned by the function, where each position contains the number of holes in that specific region.<br>
 If you don't know how to compute the **connected components** in your image, the `opencv` library has the following method available:

 ```python